Change Password

 To capture the first-order proximity, LINE defines the joint probability for each edge (i,j)∈E connecting nodes vi and vj as follows:

 where ui is the low-dimensional vector representation of node vi.
-The joint probability p1 ranges from 0 to 1, with two closer vectors resulting in a higher dot product and, consequently a higher joint probability.
+The joint probability p1 ranges from 0 to 1: the closer the vectors (i.e., the higher their dot product), the higher the joint probability.

 Empirically, the joint probability between node vi and vj can be defined as